bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 work with the groups, facilitate discussions and answer questions.

 Labs are not graded and their goal is to help you learn.
-It is important that you strive to work through all problems, formulate questions, check yoru notes,  discuss  with your group, the LAs and the instructor, and get your questions answered.
+It is important that you strive to work through all problems, formulate questions, check your notes,  discuss  with your group, the LAs and the instructor, and get your questions answered.
 We will ocasionally go over solutions to some lab problems as a class and if you find that useful (or not) be sure to let me know how you feel so that we can adjust.